Victor Coker-Appiah

-Victor Coker-Appiah is a Ghanaian soldier and politician.
+Victor Coker-Appiah was a Ghanaian soldier and politician.
 He served in various capacities in the National Redemption Council (NRC) military government led by Colonel I. K. Acheampong which overthrew the civilian elected government led by Kofi Abrefa Busia.

 Education and training

 Coker-Appiah attended Achimota School for his secondary education.
 After joining the Ghana Army, he became one of the first Ghanaians to be commissioned into the Engineers Regiment.
 He was also one of the first Ghanaians to train at the Royal Military Academy Sandhurst for between 1957 and 1958.
 He was promoted to the rank of Major in August 1965.